Sureniology/DanielMoraite.github.io/docs/eolearntimelapse.md

 ## PANDAS

-Summer is here and I keep hearing my dear friend Ron reminding me, regarding my special time and focus for data science, how "all work and no play makes jack a dull boy".
-Well, I haven't got the time yet to properly enjoy the summer, though in order to humor him, you and any other data afficionado, I'll have a fun post!
+Summer is here and I keep hearing my dear friend Ron reminding me, regarding my special time and focus on data science, how "all work and no play makes jack a dull boy".
+Well, I haven't got the time yet to properly enjoy the summer, though in order to humor him, you and any other data afficionado, I'll have a fun post today!

-And it will be, of course about pandas, solar farms and timelapses.
+And it will be, of course, about pandas, solar farms and timelapses!

 How I came about it, just by keeping an eye on what happens in the renewables area, and I quote from [article](https://www.businessinsider.com/china-panda-shaped-solar-energy-farms-project-2018-6):
 > In 2017, the groups built a 248-acre solar power plant in Daton, China, that looks from above like two smiling pandas.
 Now the UN, Panda Green Energy, and the Chinese government are on a mission to build 99 more similar solar farms across China.

-Looking forward to have a few timelapses on the future solar farms, meanwhile let`s start the fun:
+Looking forward to the future solar farms, meanwhile let's start the fun:

 ___________________

 ### Setup
    - install Sentinel Hub
    - install eo-learn

 (please find bellow, under resources, the links for the above)

 #### Data Extraction